havvavural/1-Intro-to-Finance-Homework/README.md

     * 2014-2016: Bitcoin price plummeted by 50% and did not recover to its initial price till late 2016.
 Cryptocurrency exchange hacks have remained ever-present since, though rarely of Mt.Gox’s caliber.
     * 30 July 2015: The Ethereum network, currently the number 2 crypto asset in terms of market capitalization, was launched.
 It brought smart contracts to the cryptocurrency world.
     * August 2015: First Initial Coin Offering (ICO) took place, being the Augur crypto asset.
 Like many others, the Augur ICO used the Ethereum network’s smart contract.
 Cryptoassets created through Ethereum’s smart contracts are generally known as ERC-20 tokens.
-    * 2015 – present: More and more ERC-20 tokens have been created.
-There are currently over 200 000 ERC-20 tokens with a market capitalization.
     * From there on: The cryptocurrency world has not stood still since.
 Prices reached an all-time highs in the beginning of January 2018 and many new crypto assets have joined since, including EOS (July 2017), Tron (September 2017) and Cardano (October 2017).
 The cryptocurrency market currently hosts over 2000 digital currencies and is still expanding.

     Crypto assets equally continued to gain popularity to a point where adoption has become more important and more present.
 The amount of Bitcoin ATMs has continued to increase, more shops have started accepting cryptocurrencies as a method of payment and crypto assets are being used as a form of fundraising.

 * What are the other major companies in this domain?

 Coinbase, Ripple, MakerDAO,Axoni,Chainalysis,Everledger, Ethereum

 ---